SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 **Example:**

-If "Project start date" is a property of the "Building" asset, then you must select the start date of the project when creating the asset.
+If "Installation date" is a property of the "Wind turbine" asset, then you must select the installation date of the wind turbine when creating the asset.

 <a name="custom-enumeration"></a>